Enter to main center

 The application procedure varies depending on the location of a national without household registration in the Taiwan Area (hereinafter referred to as a national without household registration).

-1. Overseas areas: A national without household registration should apply at an R.O.C.(Taiwan) overseas embassy, representative office, office or other authorized agency of the Ministry of Foreign Affairs (hereinafter referred to as the Overseas Mission).
+1. Overseas areas: A national without household registration should apply at an R.O.C.(Taiwan) overseas embassy, representative office or office (hereinafter referred to as the Overseas Mission).

 2. Mainland China: A national without household registration should apply to the National Immigration Agency, Ministry of the Interior (hereinafter referred to as the NIA) through his or her relative or spouse in R.O.C.
 (Taiwan) or an immigration service organization or a Class-A (and above) travel agency.